miftahfurqaanul/python_crud_program/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new [Data Entity] record, for example, especially student grades and student's parent number for other additions such as student's personal data such       as height, weight, skin color, parent's name and residence.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve student information by name, NIS, or other relevant criteria.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify Student details, such as updating their address or contact details.
     * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).

-## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
-The following fields are typically stored:
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
-   * ...
-(List all relevant fields)

-## Contributing
-We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.